EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 include: <YAML file or with full path>
 ...
 ```
-You can find an example of how to use this feature at [gsm8k-cot-self-consistency.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot-self-consistency.yaml) where it is based of [gsm8k-cot.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot.yaml)
+You can find an example of how to use this feature at [gsm8k-cot-self-consistency.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot-self-consistency.yaml) where it is based off [gsm8k-cot.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot.yaml)

 ## Listing Metrics

 Metrics can be defined in the `metric_list` argument when building the YAML config.
 Multiple metrics can be listed along with any auxillary arguments.
-For example, setting a `exact_match` (TODO: Add url to metric), auxilarry arguments such as `ignore_case`, `ignore_punctuation`, `regexes_to_ignore` can be listed as well.
+For example, setting a `exact_match` (TODO: Add url to metric), auxiliary arguments such as `ignore_case`, `ignore_punctuation`, `regexes_to_ignore` can be listed as well.
 They will be added to the metric function as `kwargs`.
 Some metrics have predefined values for `aggregation` and `higher_is_better` so listing the metric name only can be sufficient.

 ```
 metric_list: